Purposeful Living

 It’s easy to succumb to resentment amid this work; however, our loving heavenly Father has a different invitation for us.
 He invites us to lean into his grace and let him replace resentment with joy as we undertake the tiresome work that fills our days.

-I’ve been drawing near to God and asking him to transform my heart in this area, and I’ve discovered several life-changing insights that are helping me shift from grumbling to joy in this daily work: spending time in the secret place with Jesus; remembering the One I serve; and refusing to feel sorry for myself.
+I’ve been drawing near to God and asking him to transform my heart in this area, and I’ve discovered several life-changing insights that are helping me shift from grumbling to joy in this daily work.
+Let’s apply these Bible verses about feeling unappreciated to our lives by looking at these insights.

-1. Overcome Angry Cleaning by spending time in the secret place.
+1. Overcome anger by spending time in the secret place.

 Before I go to sleep at night, I often ask Jesus to search my heart and help me process any residual negative emotions from the day.